PyConTH/www/site/posts/theyre-here-in-thailand.en.rst

 .. type: micro
 .. status: published

 Pythonistas!
 You love Sci-kit learn?
-Pytorch?
+PyTorch?
 Beeware?
 Django?
 Who are better teachers than the experts in the field?

 Get all the insights from our 4 keynote speakers and other top notch speakers!
 46 talks and workshops, plus other lighting talks, 3 tracks in 2 days, with party in the evening.
 Lots of mingling time to interact with sponsors and professionals, chances to get job opportunities and internships too!